B.S. in Nursing

 • Completion of a sufficient number of credits in General Education and other required courses is needed to permit an uninterrupted progression in the nursing major.

-• A cumulative overall GPA of 2.5 or higher is required at the time of entry into the nursing program, including all courses completed or attempted at any institution.
+• A minimum cumulative GPA of 2.75 is required at the time of entry into the nursing program, including all courses completed or attempted at any institution.

-• An interview with a member of the nursing faculty will be required.
+• An interview with the Nursing Admissions Committee may be required.

 An applicant who has completed any program of study leading to licensed employment in the health care area (such as registered or practical nursing, emergency medical technician) must present the license in person.